 Behind all our work is the desire to provide jargon-free, approachable content tailored to disenfranchised communities and youth.
 We work to bring complex issues of geopolitics and globalization to real life in ways that power debate, discussion, and ultimately engage people who have felt largely powerless and left out of the discourse.
 We are committed to developing meaningful material— often provocative and thought provoking—that speaks to international audiences in ways that bring global issues to life and inspire people to get involved.
 We need your support.

-EGF, along with our partner, Marginal Revolution University, is currently developing a new learning curriculum for high-school students in the United States.
-The one-week, soup-to-nuts curriculum is focused on providing accessible, current content about the implications of globalization with a particular focus on rural US communities.
+EGF, in partnership with Marginal Revolution University created and seed-tested the rural schools project, Globalization, Robots and You.
+This free, one-week, high-school curriculum seeks to engage US students around the key issues related to globalization and help them plan their futures equipped with the facts surrounding this complicated topic.
+The soup-to-nuts curriculum is focused on providing accessible, current content about the implications of globalization with a particular focus on rural US communities.
 It includes everything teachers need to engage students with the concept of globalization including classroom activities, games, discussion prompts, research assignments, assessment questions and five original videos.
 It also empowers students with the tools and skills necessary to understand and manage the effects of these forces on their futures, potentially for generations.
-Scheduled for seed testing in Spring 2019, it is completely free to educators.
-Funding for this project is provided by CoBank.

 Most importantly, we ask: where do we go from here?

-Funding for this project was generously provided by the Carnegie Corporation of New York.
+Funding for this project was generously provided by Carnegie Corporation of New York.

 But the same technologies that have the potential to help billions of people live happier, healthier, and more productive lives are also creating new challenges for citizens and governments around the world.
 From election meddling to data breaches and cyberattacks, recent events have shown that technology is changing how we think about privacy, national security, and maybe even democracy itself.

 This EGF project examines five key challenges that will shape the future of the digital age.
 Click here to learn more.